 the missing link

 Even when I finally created the first reintegration logic block that worked, the transfer efficiency was so low—on the order of single femtoamperes—that I didn’t make the connection for the longest time.
 During that period, I was obsessed with building charge amplifiers capable of measuring down to the one-femtoampere range.
-This meant that the actual usable current involved in P2 transfer could be as low as 3 to 5 electrons per second.
+This meant that the actual usable current involved in P2 transfer could be as low as three thousand to five thousand electrons per second.
 Such minimal values resulted in test runs producing data nearly indistinguishable from the noise floor.
 It required dozens of data sets to extract usable information and achieve even a modest efficiency.
 I was so focused on the details that I missed the bigger picture entirely.
 I couldn’t see the forest for the trees, let alone the toothpicks.

 the high school science quiz